-Marriott found a permanent home with Luton Town in Sky Bet League Two.
-He scored eight goals in his first season, and 14 in his second, helping them to the play-offs before defeat in the semi-finals against Blackpool.
+After spells with Gillingham, Carlisle United and Colchester United, he found a permanent home with Luton Town.
+He scored eight goals in his first season, and 14 in his second, helping them to the Play-Offs before defeat they suffered defeat in the Semi Final against Blackpool.

 Interest in Marriott rose, and Peterborough United manager Grant McCann signed the striker for an undisclosed fee at the start of the 2017/18 season.